Workshop Program

 Network Functions and Middleboxes

-Limitless HTTP in an HTTPS World: Inferring the Semantics of the HTTPS Protocol without Decryption Invited talk
+Limitless HTTP in an HTTPS World: Inferring the Semantics of the HTTPS Protocol without Decryption Invited Talk

-Blake Anderson(Cisco), Andrew Chi(University of North Carolina), Scott Dunlop(Cisco), and David McGrew (Cisco)
+Blake Anderson (Cisco), Andrew Chi (University of North Carolina), Scott Dunlop (Cisco), and David McGrew (Cisco)

-mmb: Flexible High-Speed Userspace Middleboxes.
-Talk
+mmb: Flexible High-Speed Userspace Middleboxes

 Korian Edeline (Université de Liège), Justin Iurman (Université de Liège), Cyril Soldani (Université de Liège), and Benoit Donnet (Université de Liège).

-Checking-in on Network Functions.
-Talk
+Checking-in on Network Functions

 Zeeshan Lakhani (Carnegie Mellon Univeristy) and Heather Miller (Carnegie Mellon University).